 Prepare a space for guests to hang up their coats, scarves, and umbrellas.
 Move furniture close to the wall so there’s more open space to mingle.
 Put away any precious or fragile items to avoid the risk of a tipsy guest accidentally knocking something onto the floor.
 Ensure there’s adequate seating for everyone at the party, be it dining chairs, bar stools, sofas, armchairs, beanbags, or even lounge chairs on your balcony or porch.

 Deep clean before and after

 You wouldn’t want to welcome guests into a house with grimy bathrooms and dusty upholstery, would you?
 Take this opportunity to deep clean your house from top to bottom.
 Dust and wipe every surface, vacuum floors and rugs, scrub down the toilets and tiles, and just make sure that every room that guests will have access to is squeaky clean.
 If you don’t have the time or energy, you can hire a cleaning service instead.

 After the party, you’ll have a lot of cleaning up to do as well.
 Mop the floors and wipe the surfaces used for eating.
 You may need to send the rugs and upholstery for professional cleaning to get rid of food stains.
-Contact a Fort Myers junk removal company for easy waste disposal of food waste, wine bottles, disposable dinnerware, and other party paraphernalia.
+Contact Evergreen Junk Removal in Fort Myers for easy waste disposal of food waste, wine bottles, disposable dinnerware, and other party paraphernalia.

 Identify preferences and dietary restrictions